microsoft/rats/rats-devtools/docs/index.md

 # introduction

-The `rats-devtools` component is used to make convenient maintenance and development tooling specifically for this project.
-The expectation is that the commands in this component are executed from the root of the project.
-We use `pipx` to install the commands into the root `bin` directory and we suffix them with `.pipx` in order to avoid conflicts with the commands when we are developing from within the component itself.
-The `bin/rats.setup` script should help you run the necessary commands with proper `pipx` options.
-Commands installed with `pipx` are not checked into the repository because they are specific to your workstation.
+The `rats-devtools` component provides a suite of tools to automate and streamline the development workflow for any application.
+It offers commands for tasks such as CI pipeline checks, container image building, documentation generation, and other essential development operations that support, but are not directly part of, your product.
+While originally developed for this project, `rats-devtools` is now designed for general use and can help teams enforce best practices and maintain high-quality development environments across different projects.

+Typically, the commands provided by this component are installed repo-wide, and are able to support both monorepos, and single-component code bases.
+The tools for the development of `rats` components can be installed with the `rats.setup` script found in the `bin/` folder.

 ```bash
 cd rats